-Weill Cornell Medicine recognises the gravity of the pandemic caused by SARS-CoV-2, which causes COVID19 disease.
+Weill Cornell Medicine recognizes the gravity of the pandemic caused by SARS-CoV-2, which causes COVID19 disease.
 This infection reaches every aspect of our lives, and it has no borders.
 Our response at WCM, in the disease epicenter of New York City, will help define how our society changes for the better when the pandemic is over.
 Towards this WCMC Biorepository has started collecting COVID biospecimens and using OpenSpecimen to manage the data.

-Many labs in the Haematology department in CU are doing COVID related research.
+Many labs in the Haematology department in CU are doing COVID-related research.
 Krishagni has been providing priority support to ensure that the configuration of these studies and data collection is smooth and is done in a timely manner.

 We are also in advanced talks with a couple of academic centers to help them accelerate their research by using OpenSpecimen.

 For more details, email email@example.com